eduncan911/eduncan911.github.io/source/_posts/2014-07-02-why-i-fight-to-keep-mkv-as-my-media.markdown

 tags: [mkv, videos, home server]
 ---

-I have a fairly high-end home media setup in where I store nearly 500 Blu-ray quality 1080p and 720p movies and dozens of TV shows.
+I have a fairly high-end home media setup in where I store my backups of nearly 500 Blu-ray quality 1080p and 720p movies and dozens of TV series on a server with over 20 TB of storage.
 I've archived all the blu-ray and dvds I've purchased over the last 15 years into a digital format.

 Today I want to share with you my reasons for staying with the format MKV, otherwise known as [Matroska](http://www.matroska.org/), over all of these years in lieu of MP4, MOV, AVI, WMV and so on.